ankit8898/carrierwave_encrypter_decrypter/Readme.md

-**Note:** Gem Work in progress :pray: will be completed by 31st Dec 2013

 # Carrierwave Encrypter Decrypter

-A Rubygem to secure the file uploaded by encrypting the data and decryption on the fly.
+A Rubygem to secure the file uploaded by encrypting the file later on decrypting when needed.
 Completely secure and depends on Ruby 2.0.0 OpenSSL::Cipher and OpenSSL::PKCS5

+OpenSSL::Cipher

+Provides symmetric algorithms for encryption and decryption.

+OpenSSL::PKCS5

+Provides password-based encryption functionality based on PKCS#5.

 ## Installation